AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

     ![View Read Only - locked Content Fragment Model](assets/cfm-model-editor-locked-view-only.png)

-  * If you select **Edit** you will see a final warning, but you can edit and save your updates:
+  * If you select **Edit** you can edit and save your updates:

     ![Edit - locked Content Fragment Model](assets/cfm-model-editor-locked-edit.png)

+    >[!NOTE]
+    >
+    >There may still a warning at the top, but that is when the model is already in use by existing Content Fragments.

   * **Cancel** will return you to the console.